gwbischof/paneler/README.md

 All shapes are loaded from `.obj` files in the `shapes/` directory.

+To add a new shape, just add a new obj file to the shapes folder.

 ### Included Shapes
 - `tetrahedron` - 4 triangular faces
 - `cube` - 6 square faces